Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix functions: Tropicalization of functions analytic on an annulus

 \begin{theorem} Consider the $n \times n$ Laurent matrix-valued function $F(\lambda) = \sum_{i\in \Z}B_{i}\lambda^{i}$, holomorphic in the open annulus $\Omega=\annop(\rr, \RR)$, where $\rr$ and $\RR$ are defined in~\eqref{eq:laurentRadii}.
 Let $(\alpha_{k})_{k\in T}$ be the sequence of distinct tropical roots of the tropicalization $\tropx F(x)$ and let $\alpha_{\pm\infty}$ be the quantities of Definition~\ref{def:ainfty}.
 Then $\RR = \alpha_{+\infty}$ and $\rr = \alpha_{-\infty}$. \end{theorem}

-\begin{proof} As a preliminary step, we argue that the radii of convergence for $F(\lambda)$ are the same as those of the scalar series $f(\lambda):=\sum_{i \in \Z} b_i \lambda^i$, where $b_i = \norm{B_i}$, and that this holds independently of the choice of the norm $\norm{\cdot}$.
-This follows by observing that for all $\lambda$ where $c_n,C_n$ are some positive constants (both allowed to depend on $n$) and we have used the fact that all matrix norms are equivalent.

-At this point, we may equivalently consider $f(\lambda)$ and the proof becomes similar to the one of Theorem~\ref{thm:asymptotics}.
+\begin{proof} Thanks to Lemma~\ref{lem:laurentradius}, the series is convergent in $\annop(R_1, R_2)$, defined as in \eqref{eq:laurentRadii}.
+Then, we may equivalently consider $f(\lambda)$ and the proof becomes similar to the one of Theorem~\ref{thm:asymptotics}.
 As usual, we prove this statement only for $\RR$ as the argument for $\rr$ is identical. \begin{enumerate} \item \emph{There is a largest tropical root and it has finite multiplicity.} We have $\alpha_{+\infty} = +\infty$, and from Proposition~\ref{prop:nRoots} it follows $b_{j} = 0$ for $j > 0$ and large enough.
 Hence $\RR = +\infty$.

-\item\emph{There is a largest tropical root with infinite multiplicity} Assume that $\alpha_{p} = S_{2}$.
+\item\emph{There is a largest tropical root with infinite multiplicity}, which we denote by $\alpha_{p} = S_{2}$.
 By definition of tropical roots it holds

 therefore

 This implies that $F(\lambda)$ is well-defined for every $\abs{\lambda} \leq S_{2}$ by~\eqref{eq:laurentRadii}, therefore $S_{2} \leq \RR$.
 We now claim that $S_{2} \geq R_{2}$.
 Let $(b_{j_{k}})_{k\in \N}$ be the subsequence of $(b_{j})_{j\in \N}$ obtained by only keeping the indices corresponding to a curve that attains the supremum in the definition of $\tropx F(x)$.
 Then